reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ### Executing an HTTP `OPTIONS` Request to Find out Request Methods Allowed by Server

 The HTTP `OPTION` method is a type of HTTP call that explains what are the options for a target resource such as an API endpoint.
-We can use `OPTION` to find out which HTTP methods are supported by the server.
+We can use `OPTION` to find out which HTTP methods the server supports.

 Here is command line example to execute it: